 - 1. Unplug the Fence Transmitter. - 2.
 Connect both ends of your twisted Boundary Wire to one Boundary Wire Terminal. - 3.
 Measure and cut a Test Wire which is half the length of your total Boundary Wire footage. - 4.
-Connect one end of the Test Wire to the other Boundary Wire Terminal. - 5.
+Connect one end of Test Wire to the other Boundary Wire Terminal. - 5.
 Locate the halfway point of your boundary and cut the Boundary Wire. - 6.
 Splice the other end of the Test Wire to either side of your Boundary Wire where you cut it in half. - 7.
 Plug in the Fence Transmitter and check the Loop Indicator Light.
-If the Loop Indicator Light is on you can assume the break is in the other half of the Boundary Wire. - 8.
-If the Loop Indicator Light did not come on, you may assume there is a break in this portion of the Boundary Wire.
+If the Loop Indicator Light is on, you can assume the break is in the other half of the Boundary Wire.

+- 8. If the Loop Indicator Light did not come on, you may assume there is a break in this portion of the Boundary Wire.
 However, there is a small chance of having more than one break in your system.
 Be sure to check both halves of your entire loop. - 9.
-Replace the damaged Boundary Wire with new Boundary Wire.
+Replace the damaged Boundary Wire with new Boundary Wire. - 10.
+Reconnect the Boundary Wire to the Fence Transmitter. - 11.
+Check the Loop Indicator Light.
+If the Loop Indicator Light is on, test the system with the Receiver Collar.